Hello my friends and followers. Good morning!

-Due to VISA I had to come to Thailand and I think I like it here.
-Vietjet Air made me pay 30 dl for a 7kg bag so just a little promotion to say that I’ll do my best to travel with othet companies in the future.
+Due to VISA, I had to come to Thailand and I think I like it here.
+VietJet Air made me pay 30 dl for a 7kg bag.
 I arrived tired but already arranged my tickets and I’ll be at the first row on the “Big Bus” with a view over Cambodia on the left and The Marine National Park of Koh Chang” on the right.

-Bangkok is fascinating and I’ve already learnt that disrespect Budha is punished by law.
+Bangkok is fascinating and I’ve already learned that disrespect Budha is punished by law.
 Street food is amazing and pick here and there from several vendors.

-I great archipelago for skidiving lovers with many coral reefs.
+I great archipelago for skydiving lovers with many coral reefs.

-There are also some camp elepanths but not like in Chiang Mai where the purpose it to take good care of them instead of selling elephant ride to tourists.
+There are also some camp elephants but not like in Chiang Mai where the purpose is to take good care of them instead of selling elephant ride to tourists.

 Water sports activities: